 Can I travel to South Korea right now?

 Traveling to Korea is possible depending on which country you’re coming from and what your visa status is.
-Beyond whether or not your airline is flying to South Korea (you should check) during this COVID-19 crisis, there are also travel restrictions imposed by the Korean government.
+Besides whether or not your airline is flying to South Korea (you should check) during this COVID-19 crisis, there are also travel restrictions imposed by the Korean government.

 Four important things to keep in mind:

-Travel Restrictions: Visa Suspensions in South Korea
+Vaccine Passports in South Korea

 As part of the travel restrictions in South Korea, short-term visas were temporarily suspended due to COVID-19.
 If your country does not require a visa usually due to a visa-waiver or visa-free agreement, double-check with this list here (PDF) to see if Korea suspended your country.